ArthurD1/fastapidemo/README.md

-# Jagaad Stats API
+# Stats API with Fast API

-The Jagaad Stats API is a REST API that collects and provides statistical information about processed messages in a system.
+The Stats API is a REST API that collects and provides statistical information about processed messages in a system.
 It allows tracking the number of messages and the total amount processed for each customer ID and message type within a specified date interval.

 ## Table of Contents